Why is this medication prescribed?

-Megestrol comes as a tablet, a suspension (liquid), and a concentrated suspension (Megace ES) to take by mouth.
+Megestrol comes as a tablet, an oral suspension (liquid), and a concentrated oral suspension (Megace ES) to take by mouth.
 The tablets and suspension are usually taken several times a day.
 The concentrated suspension is usually taken once a day.
 Take megestrol at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take megestrol exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Shake the liquid well before each use to mix the medication evenly.